 But overall, I think I’m ready to start experimenting with “potentially toxic substances” like tofu and lentils.
-I’m so sick of fish and I fear I might have depleted the tilapia population from here to Japan, so I need to start integrating more plant-based and personally conscious forms of protein.
-I will continue with my humane certified eggs though as I absolutely adore them.
+I’m so sick of fish and I fear I might have depleted the tilapia population from here to Japan, so I need to start integrating more plant-based forms of protein.

 What I do think I’m done with is sugar.
 I haven’t even missed it in the last week.
 Well, most of the time I don’t miss it.
 Sometimes as I’m having my wine, I crave something to go with it (hense my breakdown with the protein bar), but that only happened once.

 I’m pretty sure I’m not going to be doing dairy again, but I’ll reserve confirmation of that assumption until I try bringing it back into my daily diet again.
 As you may recall, dairy is really only a recent thing for me, and to be honest, the more I ate it, the more tired I was.
 I didn’t realize it at the time, but if that feeling of exhaustion comes back, then dairy will stay out.